1789

 1957

-Over the course of two days, August 28th and 29th, Senator Strom Thurmond set the all-time filibuster record, speaking against the 1957 Civil Rights Act for 24 hours, 18 minutes.
+Over the course of two days, August 28th and 29th, Senator Strom Thurmond set the record for longest Senate speech when he filibustered the 1957 Civil Rights Act for 24 hours, 18 minutes.
+That record was broken in 2025 by Senator Cory Booker of New Jersey, who spoke for 25 hours, 4 minutes.

 1959